bfuzzy1/Yaml2VST/AUTOMATE/YAML_GUIDE.md

 ## 3. Embedded Files

-The `embeddedFiles` section is used to embed external files into the project.
+The `embeddedFiles` section is used to embed external files into the test.
 These files can be accessed within your code.

 Example: